ikke-t/podman-container-systemd/README.md

  * creates systemd file for container
  * set's container to be always automatically restarted if container dies.
  * makes container enter run state at system boot
+ * adds or removes containers exposed ports to firewall.

 Requirements
 ------------

 Requires system which is capable of running podman, and that podman is found from package repositories.
 Role installs podman.
+Role also installs firewalld if user has defined ```container_firewall_ports``` -variable.

 Role Variables
 --------------